Sports Medicine Team

 "The mission of the National Athletic Trainer's Association is to enhance the quality of health care provided by certified athletic trainers and to advance the athletic training profession."

-Our staff is comprised of a full time Certified Athletic Trainer and at least 1 Student Athletic Training Intern from Central Michigan University per semester.
+Our staff is comprised of a full time Certified Athletic Trainer, a part time Certificate Athletic Trainer, and at least one Athletic Training Intern from Central Michigan University per semester.

-John can be reached at the High School training room from the second week in August through the first week of June.
-Should your son/daughter sustain an injury, John is available in the training room from 2:00 p.m. until home events are completed for the evening.
-ALL INJURIES should be reported to the trainers on the day that they occur or the following day at the latest.
+John can be reached at the High School training room from the first week in August through the mid-June.
+Should your child sustain an injury, John is available in the training room from 2:00 p.m. until home events are completed for the evening.
+ALL INJURIES should be reported to the Athletic Trainers on the day that they occur or the following day at the latest.
 In the event that this is not possible, it is suggested the following R.I.C.E. principle is followed:

 - Rest the injured area.